Courses

 For elective credits, graduate students can select courses offered at GUMC and the College numbered 4000 & above.
 Electives must be related to your field of study.

-Discuss your course options with the Program Director or the Program Coordinator before registering for electives.
+Discuss your course options with the Program Director (Kathy Maguire-Zeiss) or the Program Coordinator (Jensue Ferrell) before registering for electives.

 **Course schedule is subject to change.